inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 - Erlang community has tried to fix this within and outside of Erlang, see <https://github.com/stars/michallepicki/lists/erlang-and-static-types>.
 - Reason for tools like Dialzyer and to some degree Credo.
-- Reason for numerous attempts to bring typing to Erlang, the last one being `erlt` by the WhatsApp Team, released into the public about 12 month ago: <https://github.com/WhatsApp/erlt>.
+- Reason for numerous attempts to bring typing to Erlang, the last one being `erlt` by the WhatsApp-team, released into the public in spring 2021: <https://github.com/WhatsApp/erlt>.
 - Reason for numerous to bring typing to Erlang or write typed languages against the Beam VM such as: Lisp-Flavoured-Erlang, Alpaca, Purerl, Elchemy, Hamler, Caramel and Gleam.

 ---